 I have this idea of doing the show in my head and it feels so good.
 I love doing it.
 I’m happy to do it by myself and I’m happy to tell people about it until others are inspired to come to sit and fill the room.

 So, even as the room in my present senses, my eyes, my ears and my smell, all the air conditioners are off.
-Even though as my senses are saying that the room is empty, I’m imagining this room being filled as long as I show up, film and share the videos.
+Even though my senses are saying that the room is empty, I’m imagining this room being filled as long as I show up, film and share the videos.

 When you multiply the 2 of those together, I can do online ads for my own videos.
 How many businesses would love to have the ability to do that?

 It’s my responsibility to use my talents.
-Thus, I’m running a YouTube ad right now all over within 7 miles of here doing a 90-second promo for my show and I imagine I’ll do some more episodes and put those YouTube ads out also as more people come to the show.
+So I’m running a YouTube ad right now all over within 7 miles of here doing a 90-second promo for my show and I imagine I’ll do some more episodes and put those YouTube ads out also as more people come to the show.

 Even if just one person comes, I’ll do a great job.
 When nobody’s here, the first person will show up.
 I’ll do a great job with the first person.
 They might bring a friend or maybe another person will show up from a YouTube ad.